CodeYourFuture/javascript-tutorials/class2/README.md

 When you move to next exercise, again comment out the one you worked before and uncomment the next you are going to work on.

+**Tip**

+You can print to console with old known `console.log("message");`, or you can write also to HTML document directly with `document.write('message' + '<br />')`.

 ### Conditions

 #### Light switch program
 file: `light_switch.js`

-- Use boolean variable to store information that the room is dark, or not.
+- Use a boolean variable to store information that the room is dark, or not.
 - Write a condition which tells to switch the light on if the room is dark.
 You can print it to console using `console.log('Turn the light on')`

 #### Buying a pizza program
 file: `buy_pizza.js`
+Check whether you have enough money to buy a pizza.

 - Store into variables: how much money you have, what is the cost of the pizza.
 - Write a condition to find out whether you have enough money to buy a pizza.
 If user does not have enough money, tell them how much more do they need to buy a pizza.

 #### Do not forget your size for shirts again
+This program helps with choosing a shirt size based on the size of chest.

-- Store information about the sizes: S, M, L, XXL.
+- Store information about the sizes: S, M, L, XL.

 | name   | size (cm) |
 ---------|------------